-While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining injuries on the job.
+While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining work-related injuries.

-If you’re not sure what an EMS worker is, these professionals make up the crew that operates an ambulance.
+EMS workers make up the crew that operates an ambulance.
 Generally, that team is made up of an EMT and a paramedic.
 While it is these people’s job to treat patients with health emergencies, EMS workers themselves are in danger of sustaining injuries on the job as well.
 We detail some of the most significant occupational hazards these employees face in the sections below.

 Lifting